-A trustee assigned to a Chapter 13 case may dismiss this kind of bankruptcy filing for all the same reasons.
-However, they may also dismiss a Chapter 13 case if a filer fails to create and submit a repayment plan, or fails to make their scheduled payments.
-Finally, they can request dismissal of a Chapter 13 case if the filer fails to meet plan obligations, such as selling real estate.
-Because there are so many more opportunities for a Chapter 13 bankruptcy filer to misstep over a 3–5 year repayment period, dismissal requests by trustees are far more common in Chapter 13 cases than they are in Chapter 7 cases.
+A Chapter 13 trustee may dismiss a case for any of the above reasons.
+But they may also dismiss a Chapter 13 case if a filer fails to create and submit a repayment plan or fails to make their scheduled plan payments.
+They can also request dismissal if the filer fails to meet other plan obligations, such as selling real estate.
+Because there are so many more opportunities for a Chapter 13 bankruptcy filer to misstep over a 3–5 year repayment period, dismissal requests by trustees are far more common in Chapter 13 than in Chapter 7 bankruptcy cases.

 Why Would Someone Request a Dismissal of Their Own Case?

-Note that if you do submit a motion for voluntary dismissal, you may be barred from refiling for bankruptcy for a minimum of 180 days and a maximum of several years, depending on your circumstances.
+Chapter 7 voluntary dismissals are much less likely to succeed because filers must demonstrate that they are making the motion in good faith.
+Courts rarely grant these dismissals.
+If you do submit a Motion for Voluntary Dismissal and it isn’t granted, you may be barred from refiling a new case for a minimum of 180 days and a maximum of several years, depending on your circumstances.